-First, let’s understand the problem by looking at the main causes of fogging eyewear.
+Fortunately, several solutions exist for this problem.
+Before we get to those, let’s first understand the problem by looking at the main causes of fogging eyewear.

 Causes of Fogging

-Fogging happens when there is a temperature difference between the inner and outer surface of lenses, kind of like what happens when a glass of cold water sweats when sitting outside in the sun.
-The factors contributing to fogging include:
+Fogging happens when there is a temperature difference between the inner and outer surface of lenses, kind of like what happens when a glass of cold water sweats while sitting outside in the sun.
+Factors contributing to fogging include:

 - Ambient heat, best understood when thinking of how much hotter the inside of a car sitting in the sun is than the actual outside temperature.

-- Tight eyewear, like found with goggles and wrap-around glasses, preventing air flow.
+- Tight eyewear, often found with goggles and wraparound glasses because of a lack of air flow.

 - Increased humidity in the air settling on lenses.

 - Human exertion adding body heat and moisture through sweat.

 Anyone with an eye for safety realizes the significant issues resulting from having to deal with fogged up eyewear, regardless of the cause.

 Safety issues caused by fogging eyewear fall into two categories.